alymostafa1/Visualflix/README.md

    <img src="https://user-images.githubusercontent.com/64116564/122653006-314b5780-d142-11eb-926b-9ff5a78efd4d.jpeg" />
 </div>

-   5. If your eyes are closed for more than 30 seconds, **the video will Shut Down**.
+   5. If your eyes are closed for more than 30 seconds, **the video will pause**.

 ## Team Members
   * Aly Moustafa El-Kady